-The Camden Public Library and artist Colin Page, owner of Page Gallery, are collaborating to present “Camden on Canvas,” a plein-air fundraiser being held in Camden and surrounding communities, July 30 to August 1.
+The Camden Public Library and artist Colin Page, owner of Page Gallery, are collaborating to present “Camden on Canvas,” a plein-air fundraiser being held in Camden and surrounding communities, July 29 to July 31.

-The wet paintings will then be displayed during a free exhibit in the historic Camden Amphitheatre, Sunday, August 1, 1:00 to 3:00 pm.
+The wet paintings will then be displayed during a free exhibit in the historic Camden Amphitheatre, Sunday, July 31, 1:00 to 3:00 pm.

 “After the time that we’ve come through as a community, it is truly a delight to join together outdoors this summer in the spirit of art,” said Nikki Maounis, Library Director.
 “Those who take part in this fundraiser will not only be supporting local artists, they will be helping the library continue to create young readers; inspire lifelong learning; and care for our historic building and parks for years to come.
 We are thrilled to be hosting this vibrant and artistic event.”